1 May–23 June 2012 / Casco HQ

 The project I Can’t Work Like This creates a platform for examining our working conditions in the permanent crisis of the neo-liberal economic regime, and for learning how workers from variant sectors can get effectively organized.
 We propose to do this through a collaborative and transdisciplinary approach involving art, design, action and theory.

-In recent years, a sector of the federation of trade unions in the Netherlands (FNV Bondgenoten) started reconsidering the limits of its old “service unionism model” and opted to experiment with an “organising model” to build up an organisation from below marked by grass-roots action and a high degree of self-organisation by its members.
+In recent years, a sector of the federation of trade unions in the Netherlands (FNV Bondgenoten) started reconsidering the limits of its old “service unionism model” and opted to experiment with an “organizing model” to build up an organization from below marked by grass-roots action and a high degree of self-organization by its members.
 This was a drastic departure from the unions’ previously top-down structure and their function as quasi-insurance for workers with fixed contracts.
-However, numerous problems regarding labour organisation today – such as the increase of freelance/flexible contract work or the often invisible and poorly remunerated work of undocumented migrant workers – still tend to be beyond the scope of most unions.
+However, numerous problems regarding labour organization today – such as the increase of freelance/flexible contract work or the often invisible and poorly remunerated work of undocumented migrant workers – still tend to be beyond the scope of most unions.
 Hence, there is more to do.

 Take your hammer with you!

 Phase 2: 18–23 June 2012 (open daily from 12:00 to 18:00, except holidays)

 Opening: 18 May, 18:00–21:00 with screening of film by artist Petra Bauer